Why Roof Sheathing Stays Wet

 Persistent moisture usually results from one or more underlying causes working together.
 Identifying these causes helps homeowners understand why moisture returns even after temporary drying.

-Poor Attic Ventilation Prevents Moisture Removal
+Poor or Blocked Attic Ventilation Prevents Moisture Removal

-- Soffit vents are blocked by insulation
+• Soffit vents covered by insulation

 High Indoor Humidity Levels Feeding Moisture Into the Attic